Skip to main content

 This policy aims to promote emergency planning conversations between patients and clinicians as early as possible, initiated particularly for those:

-• at the onset of frailty or ageing
+• the onset of frailty or ageing

 • a change or deterioration in condition

-resulting in better advanced care planning, good communication and better overall care.
+Resulting in better advanced care planning, good communication and better overall care.

-Those with complex care needs and, or co-morbidities may require a detailed advanced care plan to supplement the ReSPECT documentation and to support in key decision making in an emergency situation.
+Those with complex care needs and, or co-morbidities may require a detailed advanced care plan to supplement the ReSPECT documentation and to support in key decision-making in an emergency situation.
 Further advice on advanced care planning is provided in section 9.

 2.1 What is a ReSPECT conversation?